Veto Power of President - Indian Polity Notes

 The facts about the absolute veto power of the Indian President are given below:

 • When the President exercises his absolute veto, a bill never sees the day of the light.
-The bill ends even after passed by the Indian Parliament and does not become an act.
+The bill ends even after being passed by the Indian Parliament and does not become an act.

 • President uses his absolute veto in the following two cases:

-• When the bill passed by the Parliament is a Private Member Bill
+• When the bill passed by the Parliament is a Private Member Bill.

 Note: In India, the President has exercised his absolute veto before.
 In 1954, it was exercised by Dr. Rajendra Prasad as a President and later in 1991, it was used by the then President R Venkataraman.